-Food magazines and recipes
+Food magazines and recipes I want to keep |

 and take advantage of the weekends (or any other time when you have enough energy and desire) to cook.
 For me, this means Saturdays are spent in the kitchen.
 I like to cook, but I usually don't want to do it at the end of the workday when I'm overly hungry, tired and I've already worked all day (and grumpy and stressed out).
 Not to mention I usually don't want to clean a messy kitchen at the end of a weekday marathon of getting something cooked.
 But I'm singing a new song on Saturdays when I've got a load of time and standing in the kitchen sounds like fun, not like a chore.
 I cook things to freeze and re-heat during the week.
 I cook things with leftovers to eat during the week or take to work for lunch.
 I assemble dishes to officially cook in the week.
 It works out for everyone.